 Sea front:

-This area offers stunning views of the Bay of Bengal, and is the place to stay if you want to be close to the beach.
-However, it has a more ‘touristy’ feel, so this might be something to consider if you prefer staying somewhere more personable with a local vibe.
+This area offers stunning views of the Bay of Bengal.
+It’s the place to stay if you want to be close to the beach.
+However, it has a more ‘touristy’ feel due to the larger size resorts, so this might be something to consider if you prefer staying somewhere more personable with a local vibe.

 You’ll find a variety of hotels, resorts, guesthouses, and restaurants along Beach Road.
 Staying here will also provide easy access to the beach and the Shore Temple.